jasonrobertfox/chef-broiler-plate/README.md

     rake check

 Use the file located in `environment.sh` to set the needed environment variables.
 You can source this file or add the variables to your `.bash_profile`.
 These can be over ridden in forked projects by specifying them in the included `knife.rb` file.
 In general the file has been set up to allow multiple users to access the project repository.
+The fastest way is to just set your variables and run:

+    source environment.sh

 ##It is this simple: